-The BC Cancer Agency Tumour Tissue Repository (BCCA-TTR) was established in 2003 to collect tissues, blood, and clinical information from patient donors and a range of tumour types, under standardized consent, collection and operational protocols.
+The BCCA-TTR was established in 2003 to collect tissues, blood, and clinical information from patient donors and a range of tumour types, under standardized consent, collection and operational protocols.
 These include organizational policies and a commitment to the protection of donor privacy that is embodied in all standard operating procedures and aspects of the repository.
 The purpose of the BCCA-TTR is to support a spectrum of cancer research, including biomarker discovery and validation.

-The BCCA-TTR has evolved into a biobanking program that comprises 1) a core biobank based at the BC Cancer Agency’s Vancouver Island Center (TTR-VIC-core biobank), 2) an extended network of affiliated biobanks, and 3) a resource and contributor to provincial (BC BioLibrary) and national (CTRNet) programs to improve frameworks and standards for all biobanking.
+The BCCA-TTR has evolved into a biobanking program that comprises 1) a core biobank based at the BC Cancer Agency’s Vancouver Island Center 2) an extended network of affiliated biobanks, and 3) a resource and contributor to the UBC Office of Biobank Education and Research and the national (CTRNet) programs to improve frameworks and standards for all biobanking.
 The core biobank accrues up to 500 cases per year.

-The BCCA-TTR is principally supported by donations to the BC Cancer Foundation.
+The BCCA-TTR is principally supported by operating funds from BC Cancer Agency and donations to the BC Cancer Foundation.
 The BCCA-TTR also operates with substantial and critical logistic support and collaboration from the Departments of Pathology and Surgery, Vancouver Island Health Authority.

 Manitoba Tumour Bank (MTB)

-The MTB is an international resource with over 5000 cases (primarily breast cancers and chronic lymphocytic leukemias) and has supported over 100 research studies of which approximately 25% have been based at the University of Manitoba, 50% elsewhere in Canada, and 25% in the USA and Europe.
+The MTB is an international resource with over 6000 cases (primarily breast cancers and chronic lymphocytic leukemias, but also has early collections of some other leukemias, lung cancers, head and neck cancer, ovarian cancer, prostate cancer and multiple myeloma) and has supported hundreds of research studies of which approximately 60% have been based at the University of Manitoba, 25% elsewhere in Canada, and 15% in the USA and Europe.

-The MTB receives consent from up to 1000 donors per year to accrue tissue samples and associated clinical information from health care centers in Manitoba.
-The Bank operates with the support of the Department of Pathology, University of Manitoba, Diagnostic Services Manitoba, and CancerCare Manitoba.
-The bank currently holds tissue samples in breast cancer, head and neck cancer, lung cancer and chronic lymphocytic leukemia.
+The MTB receives consent from up to 1000 donors per year to accrue biological samples and associated clinical information from health care centers in Manitoba.
+The Bank operates with the support of the University of Manitoba, Department of Pathology, Diagnostic Services Manitoba, and CancerCare Manitoba.

-The operating costs of the MTB are principally supported by CancerCare Manitoba Foundation in partnership with the University of Manitoba and the Canadian Institutes of Health Research (CIHR).
-The Bank has also received critical support from the National Cancer Institute of Canada, the Guardian Angels, the Jean Carter group, and Nygård International Ltd.
+The operating costs of the MTB are principally supported by CancerCare Manitoba Foundation in partnership with the University of Manitoba and the Canadian Institutes of Health Research (CIHR) and collection of a nominal fee for service.
+The Bank has also received critical support from the National Cancer Institute of Canada, the Guardian Angels, the Jean Carter group, the Canadian Breast Cancer Foundation and Nygård International Ltd.